Nestled at the bottom of the Argolic Gulf, Nafplio is a true historical and colorful gem: a must-visit stop for anyone touring the Peloponnese!

 Biking

-From the historical centre’s winding streets to the Argolic Gulf’s cliffs and charming wooded trails, Nafplio and its surroundings are the perfect spot for biking amateurs.
+From the streets of the old town to the cliffs of the Argolic Gulf, passing through charming wooded trails, Nafplio and its surroundings are an ideal playground for cycling enthusiasts.

 Horse-riding in Nafplio

-What if you explored Nafplio off the beaten tracks, on horseback?
-It’s an ideal occasion to discover a more authentic side to the region, from beautiful moutain views to remote villages.
-The guides will take into consideration your level and can even give you an initiation class if you’re a beginner.
+How about exploring Nafplio off the beaten path, on horseback?
+It’s the perfect opportunity to discover a less touristy side of the region, from the surrounding mountains to the quaint traditional villages off the beaten path.
+The guides will adapt to your level and can even give you a brief introductory lesson if you are a beginner.

 Sea kayaking